LukeZGD/ohd/README.md

 Once patched, HomeDepot will be able to jailbreak not just iOS 8.4.1, but also all of iOS 8.0 to 8.4.
 For A5(X) devices only: iPhone 4S, iPad 2, 3, mini, iPod touch 5.

+It is recommended to just use [EverPwnage](https://github.com/LukeZGD/EverPwnage) instead

 ### How to use patcher script

 - Get the [patcher script](https://github.com/LukeZGD/ohd/releases/latest)